RynoXLI/PSL/project1/project1_report.md

 ## Section 1: Technical Details

 In this project, we consider the Ames Housing dataset and seek to predict the log-scale housing price based on all available predictors.
-We use a regression model and a tree model to accomplish this task.
+We use a linear regression model and a tree model to accomplish this task.

 Here we describe our data preprocessing steps and describe the models employed for prediction.
 Our implementation uses Python.